eaasi/user-handbook/source/resources/glossary.rst

   Endpoint
       An endpoint allows for synchronization of :term:`environments<environment>` between two EaaSI :term:`nodes<node>`.
-      They are a URL configured during node installation to allow for exchange of metadata and files via :ref:`OAI-PMH <oai-pmh>`.
+      They are a URL configured during node installation to allow for exchange of metadata and files via :ref:`OAI-PMH <oai-pmh_management>`.

   Environment
       Environments are emulated computing systems - i.e., a combination of emulated hardware and software